 Some of you may recall the doctor who helped the Ingalls family when they fell ill in Chapter 15 “Fever ‘N’ Ague” of Little House on the Prairie.
 He was based on George A. Tann, a pioneer, physician, and neighbor of the Ingalls family.
-To celebrate Black History Month, we are excited to explore the real life of Dr. George A. Tann.
+We are excited to explore the real-life of Dr. George A. Tann.

 Late summer in the Midwest is hot, humid, and buggy!
 In Chapter 15 “Fever ‘N’ Ague” of Little House on the Prairie, the heat is so intense that Laura and Ma have to stop picking blackberries in the creek bottoms and sit in the shade.
 They aren’t the only ones interested in the berries; mosquitoes swarm and buzz in the briers, biting and speckling Laura across her forehead.

 Within the next few days, the entire Ingalls family is afflicted with aches, chills, and fevers.
 Unbeknownst to them, it’s malaria.
 As Laura drifts in and out of consciousness, she can vaguely hear Jack the Bulldog howling and strange voices urging her to drink.

 When Laura opens her eyes, she sees a black doctor and a neighbor woman medically ministering to her family.
 Dr. Tan, the doctor to the Indians and area settlers, has arrived, apparently upon the insistence of Jack, who stops him on his way north to Independence, Kansas.

 After a short stay, Dr. Tan continues on his way caring for the ill pioneer families who live along the creek.
 As the chapter closes, Laura tells us that Pa makes a rocking chair for Ma out of willow saplings, so she can rest comfortably while recovering.